Hiccup246/npm-expansions/README.md

 A website and JSON API that allows npm expansions to be generated and searched.
 An NPM expansion represents the words with make up the NPM acronym e.g. "Nice People Meet".

-The website supports mobile, is written in vanilla HTML, CSS, and JS, its assets minified using [rust]((https://www.rust-lang.org/)), and served via [NGINX]((https://www.nginx.com/)).
+The website supports mobile, is written in vanilla HTML, CSS, and JS, its assets compiled using [rust]((https://www.rust-lang.org/)), and served via [NGINX]((https://www.nginx.com/)).
 The JSON API is built using rust.
 Both the JSON API and NGINX server are deployed using [docker](https://www.docker.com/) and hosted via [fly.io](https://fly.io/).

 <br>